couchbaselabs/sdk-rfcs/rfc/0032-field-level-encryption.md

    * block size: 128
    * IV size: 16

-The HMAC signature defined in Table 3 as ìsigî, is computed as follows:
+The HMAC signature defined in Table 3 as ‚Äúsig‚Äù, is computed as follows:

 #### String Example: